Planning & Details

 Black Sheep Inn is nestled high in the Andes Mountains, 10,500 feet (3200 meters) above sea

 level.
-But oddly enough, there is never snow here due to our equatorial positioning.
+But oddly enough, there is never snow here due to the equatorial positioning.

 Daytime temperatures range from a low of 60°F or 15°C to a high of about 75°F or 23°C.